MantisSub/batchstitcher/README.md

 ## Introduction

-This is a Python3 program to stitch multiple Insta360 Pro 2 recordings from a common source folder with the same settings.
+Batch Stitcher can stitch multiple Insta360 Pro 2 recordings from a common source folder with the same settings.
+It is written in pure python but calls ffprobe and Insta360 Stitcher binaries to perform video file analysis and stitching.

 ## Installation